 Thunderbolt(TM) 3 ➙ Security level ➙ No Security.
-Safe the changes and exit the BIOS.
+Save the changes and exit the BIOS.

 For this step, boot back into Windows and go to the official Lenovo support page.
-Download the latest driver version to your machine.
-At the date of writing this article, the latest version is the
+Download the latest driver version for your machine.
+At the date of writing this article, the latest version is

 V10016.
 After the download is finished, close all unnecessary applications and install the driver.
-Follow the further instructions given by the driver installer.
+In my case I made sure beforehand, that the docking station is disconnected from the machine.
+Now follow the further instructions given by the driver installer.

 Install the latest firmware on the Thunderbolt 3 dock

-This step is analogous to the last “Install driver” step.
+This step follows the same principle as the last “Install driver” step.
 Go to the official Lenovo support page and download the latest docking station firmware.
-At the date of writing this article, the latest version for Windows 10 is the
+At the date of writing this article, the latest version for Windows 10 is

 V3.1.67.
-After the download is finished, close all unnecessary applications and install the firmware.
-Make sure the laptop is running off the power supply and follow the further instructions given by the firmware installer.
+After the download is finished, make sure to close all unnecessary applications.
+Now it is the time to connect your docking station to your machine.
+Make sure that the laptop is running off the power supply and follow the instructions given by the firmware installer.

 That’s it.
 These are the steps I’ve taken to solve my display flickering issues.
 Since then no further problems occurred with the docking station.